 Schools are contested institutions in our country.
-For some, they are a means for learning and mobility; for others they are “sorting machines” that maintain social inequality.
+For some, they are seen as a means for learning and mobility; for others they are “sorting machines” that maintain social inequality.
 While every member of our society is promised a good education, there are ongoing inequalities that are fueled by race, class, and gender.
 In this program we will investigate these contradictions from pedagogical, psychological, philosophical, cultural, and historical perspectives.

-We will broaden our investigation of schooling by considering its role in maintaining cultural values and the purposes of education within a diverse, multicultural society.
+In fall and winter, we will broaden our investigation of schooling by considering its role in maintaining cultural values and the purposes of education within a diverse, multicultural society.
 To do so we will look at the history of teacher preparation, subjects included in the curriculum, testing, the membership and role of school boards, state and federal regulations, and the reform movements of the last 20 years.
 We will pay special attention to the growing alignment of schooling to the values of the economy and the business community.

-anthropology, community studies, education, literature, philosophy, and psychology
+This offering will prepare you for careers and advanced study in: anthropology, community studies, education, literature, philosophy, and psychology

 |2017-11-14||This program will now accept students in all class levels.|